One-loop Euler-Heisenberg action in Lorentz-violating QED revisited: Three-point function

 \section{Three-point function}

 In this section, we analyze the three-point function to calculate the one-loop EH effective action of the parameter $H_{\mu\nu}$ using the Feynman diagram approach.
-Our aim is to explicitly demonstrate that the result obtained reproduces the same structure that can be derived directly from the EH effective action (\ref{fundet7}).
+We aim to explicitly demonstrate that the result obtained reproduces the same structure that can be derived directly from the EH effective action (\ref{fundet7}).

 For this, given the Lagrangian

 we must expand the propagator

 so that $-{\textstyle\frac i2}H^{\mu\nu}\sigma_{\mu\nu}$ is considered as an insertion into the propagator $iS(p)=i(\slashed{p}-m)^{-1}$.
 Then, the third-order $A_\mu$ effective action becomes